Updated January 3, 2021 - 6:42 pm

 Submerging and emerging

 The town has since emerged and submerged a handful of times with the changing water levels.
-Old residents or relatives hosted reunions at the site, including in 1945, 1965 and in 2012.
+Old residents or relatives hosted reunions at the site in 1945, 1965 and 2012.

 Left behind are adobe walls and foundations, cisterns, broken glass and an endless supply of shells caked into the silt and sand.

 St. Thomas’ current residents are smaller, if more numerous.
-Hundreds of grasshoppers buzz about the brush while little lizards skittered along the human’s crumbling handiwork.
-A few lonely birds call over a light breeze.
+Hundreds of grasshoppers buzzed about the brush, while little lizards skittered along the humans’ crumbling handiwork.
+A few lonely birds called over a light breeze.

-They soundtrack the town that drowned, a ghost of the past baking in the desert sun.
+They form the soundtrack of the town that drowned, a ghost of the past baking in the desert sun.